 On October 31, 2017, Multi-Factor Authentication (MFA) became mandatory for all campus employees when using UCLA Logon ID.
 All UCLA campus employees include faculty, staff, student workers, visiting scholars, graduate student researchers, and others with an active appointment at UCLA.
-This does not include employees who work in the UCLA Health organization.
 Using MFA will help prevent others from accessing your accounts, even if your password is compromised.

 Multi-Factor Authentication (MFA) combines two or more independent credentials in order to gain access to a system.
 These credentials include something the user knows (e.g., password), something the user has (e.g., token device/smart card/smart phone) or something the user is (e.g., biometric verification).